rumbleminze/blastermaster-snes/README.md

 ## Building

 * Update the `build.sh` file with the location of your cc65 install
-* make sure you've extracted and copied the rom banks to `/src`
+* make sure you've extracted and copied the chr rom banks to `/src`
-* port all the changes you need to port! (magic)
 * run `build.sh`
 * The output will be in `out/`